Capturing Your Wedding Day with Timeless Black and White Photography

 Beautiful Reportage Photography

-Some couples think that wedding photographs in black and white could potentially miss out on certain characteristics from their wedding day.
+Some couples think that wedding photography in black and white could potentially miss out on certain characteristics from their wedding day.
 After all, our world is one of colour so why wouldn’t you want to capture it this way.
 But the pure simplicity of monochrome photography can make captured images look so creative and powerful.

 Sometimes colour can be distracting, drawing your eye away from the important, emotive elements of a photograph.
 With wedding photography in black and white, gone are bold and colourful clothing or patterns of your guests’.
 Banished is the neon bright pink of your aunt’s lipstick.
 All of these distractions are replaced with a balance of monochromatic tones, allowing your eye to be drawn to the expressions, emotions, shapes, shadows, textures, perspective and light.
 The elements of a photograph that tell the story.